howaboutwe/redness/README.md

   red_hash.all
   #=> {}

-  # RedExpire expires the provided key in a given number of seconds
+  # RedExpire expires the collection with the provided key in a given number of seconds
   RedList.new("somelist")
   RedList.add("somelist", 0)
   # => 1